.... Continued from this month's Chapter Magazine: Sign Up Here

 “Hello, darling.
 You look quite cute today,” Cara said.

 All I had on was a basic white tank top, a deep-blue denim miniskirt, and yellow leather kitten heels.
 Our styles were different.
 Cara had on a teal tube top with matching teal jewelry and skintight skinny jeans.
 She was wearing five-inch yellow platform heels.
 The twins, Yin and Yang, were dressed in similar outfits, surprisingly.
 This hadn’t happened since the second semester of junior year.
 Sierra was dressed in a white tube-top dress and flip-flops.
 She’d brushed smoky shadow across her eyelids, which made her blue eyes pop.
 Frenchy had on a soft-pink crushed-cotton tube dress with baby-blue piping along the bottom and five-inch pink stilettos.
 She had on light-pink shadow that made her blue eyes stand out.
-We’d all studied Making Faces, Kevyn Aucoin’s makeup book, harder than we’d studied for chemistry.
+We’d all lived for Youtube Make up tutorials.
+Though an old school make-up artist at a show put me onto the book, Making Faces.
+I simply fell in love.
+We all studied that harder than we’d studied for chemistry.

 “So what’s up?”
 I asked.